kbase/sample_service/test/README.md

-This directory should contain scripts and files needed to test your module's code.
+# Testing

+This directory contains (almost) all testing support.